alexandraleah/thermometer/README.md

-# thermometer
-CSS and Javascript Thermometer
+Customizable "thermometer" built with JavaScript and CSS to display a fundraising goal and the amount raised.